GRACE Provides Academic Excellence

 - Spring 2019 Parent Map Letter – English | Spanish

 - Fall 2018 Parent Map Letter – English | Spanish

 - Spring 2018 Parent MAP Letter – English | Spanish

 - Kindergarten and first-grade students take a reading and math computer-based test with audio.
 Estimated total test time: 90 minutes.

 - Second- and third-grade students take a reading, math and language arts computer-based test.
 Estimated total test time: 180 minutes.

 - Fourth- through eighth-grade students take a reading, math, language arts and science computer-based test.
 Estimated total test time: 240 minutes.

 No. MAP assessments are designed to measure individual student’s academic performance.
 Each test is unique, and the questions are based on the student responses and current achievement level.
 The computer adjusts the difficulty level of the questions as the test progresses.
 Because each test is unique, teachers are better able to assess student progress over the course of the year and determine where students may need additional instruction.

-See GRACE in Action today!
-Schedule a visit at any of our schools to take a school tour and meet with our principals.
+See GRACE in action today!
+Schedule a visit at any of our schools to take a school tour and meet with the school principal.